TolstoyDotCom/more-speech/README.md

 * The app looks for a firefox profile directory in these locations: `firefox/ffprof` and `firefox/Data/profile`.
 If it finds a directory there, that is used as the Firefox profile.
 The `firefox` directory should be next to the app (on the same level as `reports`).
 The `ffprof` or `profile` directory should contain the standard profile files like `prefs.js`.

 * The app looks for a Firefox executable in the following locations: `firefox/ffbin/firefox.exe`, `firefox/ffbin/firefox.bat`, `firefox/ffbin/firefox.sh`, `firefox/ffbin/firefox`, and `firefox/FirefoxPortable.exe`.
 As above, he `firefox` directory should be next to the app.

+* To see what the application does, set the *Firefox screen location* values in the preferences screen to 0.
+Otherwise, you can set them to large positive or negative values to try to hide the Firefox window offscreen.

 Troubleshooting
 ------